segmentio/analytics_flutter/README.md

 **Library currently in pilot**

 The hassle-free way to add Segment analytics to your Flutter app.
+Supports the following platforms:

+* Android
+* iOS
+* MacOS
+* Web

 ## Table of Contents